smantzavinos/dotfiles/README.md

 Copy the `.emacs.d/init_local.el` file from this repo to `~/.emacs.d/init.el` and configure the values for the local system paths.

 ### Fonts
+Install the preferred font: [Consolas NF](https://github.com/whitecolor/my-nerd-fonts/tree/master/Consolas%20NF).
+Update: I now prefer [JetBrains Mono](https://www.jetbrains.com/lp/mono/).
-Install the preferred font: [Consolas NF](https://github.com/whitecolor/my-nerd-fonts/tree/master/Consolas%20NF) (Ubunutu font install: Copy the font to the `~/.fonts` directory)
+(Ubunutu font install: Copy the font to the `~/.fonts` directory)

 To get additional icons working I also had to execute `all-the-icons-install-fonts` command and manually install the fonts it downloaded (it asks you where to save the downloaded fonts).